 1. Pepperidge Farm’s Goldfish

 Finally, the vegetable oils.
 Unlike olive or coconut oils that are extracted from pressing, vegetable oils are made in a very unnatural way.
 The oils are heated to unsafe temperatures, oxidized and then treated with petroleum solvents.
-Then the oil is treated with chemicals to make the color and odor of the oil more pleasant.
+Then the oil is treated with chemicals to make its color and odor more pleasant.
 On top of that, they are also made from GMO crops like corn and soy.

-One of my favorite crackers, these are free of all the ingredients to avoid listed above.
+One of my favorite crackers, these are free of all the ingredients of concern listed above.
 They too are certified organic and Non-GMO project verified.
 Mary’s Gone Crackers are made from organic brown rice, quinoa, and seeds, so they are also gluten free.

 2. Kellogg’s Pop-Tarts